 You want to make sure whatever you’re drinking has either chamomile, passionflower, or valerian root in it or better yet all three.

-I’ve tried dozens of teas specifically for sleep.
+I’ve tried dozens of teas specifically for sleep over the years.
 You can check out my five favorite sleep teas here.

-Magnesium is amazing and unfortunately, some recent studies suggest that over 90% of us are deficient.
+Magnesium is amazing but unfortunately, some recent studies suggest that more than 90% of people are deficient.
 Magnesium is well known for its ability to relieve insomnia.

-You can also take magnesium in pill form or just sprinkle some epsom salt into your bathwater.
+You can also take magnesium in pill form or just sprinkle some magnesium bath flakes into your bathwater.
 Your body will absorb the magnesium through your skin.

 If you would like to learn more about the amazing benefits of magnesium I suggest you read this book!

 Essential oils provide many different health benefits.
-I love to use them as a sleep aid.
-Click here to read all about the best essential oils for sleep!
+I love to use them for sleep support.

 I do this to my children as well.
 It works great!